The Ultimate Guide to Divorce in Australia Process Requirements and Timeline

 Step 1: Prepare Your Application

-Begin by completing the online divorce application form available on the Federal Circuit and Family Court of Australia website.
-You can apply individually or jointly with your spouse.
+Complete the online divorce form.
+Find it on the Federal Circuit and Family Court website.
+Apply alone or jointly with your spouse.
+Joint applications show mutual agreement.
+They are often simpler.
+Sole applications happen without agreement.

 Step 2: File Your Application